Task #2214

 Related issues

-Updated by Petr Fišer about 4 years ago
+Updated by Petr Fišer over 4 years ago

 I think this will need a bit of testing.
 Currently, our images are based on CentOS7.
 Also, my primary goal was to enable AES-256 and not to deal with (EC)DHE but when I think about it now... it does not seem like a bad idea.
 We could kill two birds with one stone.